vaishnavipb/WWCodePython/README.md

 Day 52: Create a program that checks if a string is a palindrome.

+Day 53: Create a program that allows users to draw on a canvas using a GUI.

 Day 54: Create a function to find all words in a sentence that start with a vowel.

 Day 55: Create a function that takes a string and returns the reverse of each word.

+Day 56: Create a function to extract all URLs from a given text using regular expressions.

 Day 57: Create a function that returns the key with the maximum value in a dictionary.

+Day 58: Create a function that converts a string to an integer and handles ValueError.

+Day 59: Create a function that checks if a number is a perfect square.

+Day 60: Create a class representing a simple bank account with deposit and withdraw methods.

+Day 61: Create a program to implement a stack using a list.